LibreCAD/docs/ref/menu.rst

     "Menu Item", "Icon", "Short-cut", "Description"
     "Online", , "", "Displays links to online resources; Wiki, User's Manual, Command, Style Sheets, Widgets, Forum and Release Information."
-    "About", |icon00|, "", "Displays with information about the current version of LibreCAD and web links: to the ''Contibutors'', License and ''The Code'' repository."
+    "About", |icon00|, "", "Displays with information about the current version of LibreCAD and web links: to the ''Contributors'', License and ''The Code'' repository."
     "License", , "", "Displays the license text (GNU General Public License version 2)."